-As a premier outdoor destination and the gateway to the Sierras, there is no better way to spend your extended Thanksgiving Weekend than outside.
-After indulging in all the delicious turkey, stuffing, and pumpkin pie you can handle, skip the lines and #optoutside for your next adventure.
+As a premier outdoor destination and the gateway to the Sierras, there is no better way to spend your extended Thanksgiving weekend than outside.
+After indulging in all the delicious turkey, stuffing and pumpkin pie you can handle, skip the retail lines and #optoutside for your next adventure.

 There are a countless number of reasons why Reno is awesome, but one that stands out is the year-round hiking.
-We tend to not get as much snow on the valley floor compared to the mountains, but even if we do, that just make the views more spectacular.
+We tend to get less snow on the valley floor compared to the mountains, but even if we do, that just make the views more spectacular.

-Hunter Creek – The waterfall at the end might not be flowing as heavy as it does in the spring, but the proximity to town, the views, and the surrounding forest, make this trail great year-round.
+Hunter Creek – The waterfall at the end might not be flowing as heavy as it does in the spring, but the trail’s proximity to town, the views and the surrounding forest make this a great hike any time of year.

-Take your friends and family on a self-guided public art walk through MidTown and Downtown Reno.
-See some of the murals recently commissioned during our inaugural Reno Mural Expo, or the various Burning Man pieces located throughout the area.
-For an interactive map of all Reno’s public art, visit RenoCulture.com.
+Take your friends and family on a self-guided public art walk through MidTown and downtown Reno.
+We have more than 80 murals painted by local, national and international artists.
+Check out some Burning Man art fresh off the Playa in Reno’s downtown Playa Art Park.
+For an interactive map of all public art in the area, visit RenoCulture.com.

 Yes, Whitney Peak has an indoor climbing gym, but to get you outside, try their Guinness Book of World Records, “World’s Largest Climbing Wall.”
 The outdoor climbing wall is 164 ft tall and offers the best views and selfie opportunities with the Reno Arch.

 Enjoy Reno Tahoe’s great outdoors by fishing our world-class lakes and rivers.
-Grab your waiters and fish for trout in the Truckee River and Pyramid Lake.
+Grab your waders and fish for trout in the Truckee River and Pyramid Lake.

 No matter what you and your family decide to do this Thanksgiving weekend, we hope you have a safe and fun holiday in Reno Tahoe.